-The most time consuming part when cooking a turkey is preparing the materials.
+The most time-consuming part when cooking a turkey is preparing the materials.
 So you should arrange to have all the ingredients ready.

-Butter (four sticks)
+- Butter (four sticks)

-Note: you can add other spices and herbs if you want
+- Note: you can add other spices and herbs if you want

 Brining the Turkey

-Before brining, take out the innards.
+Before bringing, take out the innards.
 Get a bowl and put salt and water in it.
 Stir until the salt disappears.
 Put the turkey in it.
 Place the turkey in the fridge for six hours.

 After six hours, remove the turkey.
 Throw away the water.
 The process of cooking a turkey begins when you wash the turkey under tap or cold water.
-Dry the meat with the paper towels.
+Dry the meat with paper towels.

-Turn the oven on and preheat it at 325 F. Take the foil and place it on the rack.
-Make plenty of holes in the foil to ensure good air flow.
-Now get the celery, carrots and other vegetables you may have.
+Turn the oven on and preheat it to 325 F. Take the foil and place it on the rack.
+Make plenty of holes in the foil to ensure good airflow.
+Now get the celery, carrots, and other vegetables you may have.